zekpang/SI506-2019Fall/docs/syllabi/SI506-syllabus-2019F-arwhyte.md

 ### Readings

-Assigned readings are a key component of this course.
+Recommended readings are a key component of this course.
 The readings complement and amplify each lecture and lab.
 Readings should be completed before you attempt any of the accompanying problem set assignments.
 There is nothing to submit after completing a reading, but be prepared to budget time to engage with the content thoughtfully.

 Many of the texts will be sourced from O'Reilly, a prodigious publisher of computing monographs, videos, tutorials, and related content.
 O'Reilly provides an online platform for accessing its content that you can access free of charge as a U-M student.
 See the U-M Library [instructions](https://www.lib.umich.edu/announcements/oreilly-safari-books-online) for creating an account or visit https://www.safaribooksonline.com/library/view/temporary-access/ and log in with your U-M email address (account confirmation required).